nyu-bigdata-class/notes-2020/mar30/template.md

 2. Data center networks are more reliable.
 3. Data center networks are more extensible.

-So not it is possible to co-design the distributed system and the network.
-To treaT the data center as an approximation of synchronous network, two mechanisms are introduced to lebverage approximate synchrony: Mostly-Ordered Multicast and the Speculative Paxos replication protocol.
+So now it is possible to co-design the distributed system and the network.
+To treat the data center as an approximation of synchronous network, two mechanisms are introduced: Mostly-Ordered Multicast and the Speculative Paxos replication protocol.

 Mostly-Ordered Multicast primitive (MOM) provides a best-effort guarantee that all receivers will receive messages from different senders in a consistent order.
 Building on this MOM primitive is Speculative Paxos, a new protocol for state machine replication designed for an environment where reordering is rare.